-Top lady and vis-à-vis gentleman advance and retire; advance again; join hands, and turn and retire to own places (first eight bars).
-Top couple join hands, and cross to opposite side, opposite couple crossing outside them.
-The same reversed and retire to places (second eight bars).
-All set to corners, each gentleman turning his neighbour's partner back to her place (third eight bars).
+Head couples advance and retire; advance again, gentlemen turn opposite ladies and retires to places (first eight bars).
+Cross over, first couple passing between second (four bars).
+Return to places, second couple passing between first (four bars).
+All balance to corners, each gentleman turning his neighbor's partner on his left (eight bars).

-Second couple repeat the above, fol-

-lowed by the sides.
+Second couple repeat the above, followed by the sides.